How to map 21 CFR Part 11 requirements to MQTT payloads

 transmission_paramscontainingbroker_endpoint,tls_version,qos_level, andretain_flag.
 These enforce secure transmission, prevent unauthorized message interception, and guarantee delivery for regulated telemetry.

-For a comprehensive breakdown of how sensor telemetry aligns with these controls across different hardware form factors, refer to Mapping FDA 21 CFR Part 11 to Cold Chain Sensors.
+For a breakdown of how sensor telemetry aligns with these controls across different hardware form factors, refer to Mapping FDA 21 CFR Part 11 to Cold Chain Sensors.

 Production-Grade Python Implementation